"Faster than light" particles threaten Einstein

 "In other words, time travel into the past would become possible ... (though) that does not mean we'll be building time machines any time soon," he told Reuters.

 The international physicists who made the startling findings at CERN near Geneva said they must now be confirmed by independent research teams.
-The wider scientific community expressed astonishment and scepticism.
+The wider scientific community expressed astonishment and skepticism.

 "Extraordinary claims require extraordinary evidence, and this is an extraordinary claim," cosmologist and astrophysicist Martin Rees told Reuters.